javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 - [Atom](https://atom.io/) (cross-platform, free).
 - [Sublime Text](http://www.sublimetext.com) (cross-platform, shareware).
 - [Notepad++](https://notepad-plus-plus.org/) (Windows, free).
-- Vim, Emacs are cool, if you know how to use them.
+- Vim and Emacs are also cool, if you know how to use them.

 ## My favorites

-The personal preference of the author is to have both an IDE for projects and a lightweight editor for quick and easy file editing.
+The personal preference as the author is to have both an IDE for projects and a lightweight editor for quick and easy file editing.

 I'm using:

 - [WebStorm](http://www.jetbrains.com/webstorm/) for JS, and if there is one more language in the project, then I switch to other Jetbrains editors like [PHPStorm](http://www.jetbrains.com/phpstorm/) (PHP), [IDEA](http://www.jetbrains.com/idea/) (Java), [RubyMine](http://www.jetbrains.com/ruby/) (Ruby).
-There are editors for other languages too, but I didn't use them.
+There are editors for other languages too, but I haven't used them.
 - As a lightweight editor -- [Sublime Text](http://www.sublimetext.com) or [Atom](https://atom.io/).

 If you don't know what to choose -- you can consider these ones.

 ## Let's not argue

-The editors in the lists above are those that me or my friends -- good developers are using for a long time and are happy with.
+The editors in the lists above are those that me or my friends -- good developers have been using for a long time and are happy with.

 There are other great editors in our big world, please choose the one you like the most.